The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Another favorite of ours is Ollie Dog Food.
 Ollie does an excellent job sourcing its ingredients and packing nutrition into every bite, and our dog, Hobbes, loves it.
 You can get 50% off your first order or learn more in our Spot and Tango vs Ollie comparison guide or our full Ollie Dog Food review.

-Pet Plate only offers one type of treats (organic chicken apple sausage bites).
+Pet Plate only offers two types of treats.
 It also serves its meals in round plastic containers, which may be more or less convenient for you, depending on your preferences and freezer space.
 You can learn more in our Pet Plate review.

 If you’re interested in UnKibble, you may also want to check out The Honest Kitchen Clusters.
 It’s a gently cooked kibble alternative made with human-grade ingredients and no GMOs.